Back to search

-The hotel has recently built a new block of 65 rooms, located behind the existing Junior Suites and Suites.
+Odjo d'Agua has recently built a new block of 65 rooms, located behind the existing Junior Suites and Suites.

 Located in the heart of Santa Maria, this family-run hotel exudes its own personal charm, and enjoys a privileged location with its own sandy beach.
-Boasting an authentic Cape Verdean feel, Odjo’s attractive interior and homely atmosphere is reinforced through delightful personal touches, such as antiques and photographs depicting the owners’ history.
-Throughout the hotel you'll find wonderful character and personality including the recently built new block.
+Boasting an authentic Cape Verdean feel, Odjo’s d'Agua's attractive interior and homely atmosphere is reinforced through delightful personal touches, such as antiques and photographs depicting the owners’ history.
+Throughout the hotel you'll find wonderful character and personality, including the recently built new block.

 By day, guests can make the most of the small secluded pool and sunbathing area or take a dip in the new ocean-facing infinity pool, offering superb coastal vistas across Santa Maria’s glistening bay.
 Alternatively, perhaps you’d prefer to sunbathe on the sand or take a stroll along the golden bay that Santa Maria is famous for?